-Why do social network surveys collect authentic responses?
+Why do social media surveys enable the collection of authentic responses?

-By soliciting only qualified users, thanks to social network targeting criteria, this methodology guarantees that profiles are consistent with the target population.
-The relevance of the respondents will in turn ensure optimal quality of the insights gathered.
-These respondents are ordinary consumers or professionals who, for the most part, are not registered on panels and are therefore neither over-solicited nor incentivized.
+By recruiting only qualified users, leveraging social media targeting criteria, this methodology ensures the consistency of profiles with the target population.
+This respondent relevance will, in turn, ensure optimal quality of the insights gathered.
+These respondents are typical consumers or professionals who, for the most part, are not registered in panels and are therefore neither over-solicited nor incentivized.

-One might think that it is impossible to control the identity of respondents, and that the presence of unqualified individuals would distort the results of social networking studies.
-Here's the test we carried out to check the reliability of our respondents: during a questionnaire aimed at hairdressers, we inserted a trick question about the products these professionals used.
-Two of the products mentioned in the list were in fact products sold only to the general public, not used by professionals.
-And we recorded less than 1% total responses on these two items.
-Proof that the profiles recruited were indeed real hairdressers.
+One might believe it impossible to control respondent identity and that the presence of unqualified individuals would skew social media survey results.
+Here is the test we conducted to verify the reliability of our respondents: during a survey targeting hairdressers, we inserted a trick question about the products these professionals used.
+Two of the products mentioned in the list were, in fact, products sold exclusively to the general public, not used by professionals.
+We recorded less than 1% of total responses for these two items, proving that the recruited profiles were indeed real hairdressers.

 At Episto, we're convinced that it is an absolute precondition for collecting quality answers and true-to-life insights.
 Respondents express their opinions with care and authenticity, they (almost) forget they're actually taking part in a survey.
 Respondents' engagement is ensured thanks to the playful side of the questionnaire, making the experience unique and enjoyable, empowering respondents who are not used to being asked for their opinion.
 In addition to guaranteeing the reliability of the profiles recruited, the granular targeting enabled by social networks helps us engage with audiences that are truly motivated by theme of the study.